Baba Vanga; Bulgarian Mystic’s Predictions Parallel Nostradamus’

 She also predicted that by 2100 the human race will have developed an artificial sun as a new source of energy.
 It is also reported that Vanga envisioned a time in which humans would merge with technology as a way to abolish aging and disease.
 Ultimately, life on Earth as we know it will be unrecognizable by 3797, with human civilization advancing to a new solar system.

 What predictions did not come true?
 Baba Vanga did wrongly predict that President Barack Obama would be the last president of the United States, as well as disappointing millions of soccer fans with her incorrect prediction as to the outcome of the 1994 FIFA World Cup finals.

-The poignant irony that someone who lost her visual sight at an early age would emerge as one of the most sought-after and influential clairvoyants of our time.
-Though supernatural abilities as the result of lightning strikes and other near-death experiences are certainly a documented phenomenon.
+There is poignant irony that someone who lost her visual sight at an early age would emerge as one of the most sought-after and influential clairvoyants of our time.
+However, supernatural abilities as the result of lightning strikes and other near-death experiences are certainly a documented phenomenon.